 - Surgery for extremely large abdominal tumors (sometimes extracorporeal blood circulation or venous bypass is used)

 Current developments in surgical techniques, instrumentation, and technology have made minimally invasive surgical procedures possible on the liver, bile ducts, and pancreas.
-These procedures, while rarely offered worldwide, are routinely performed with great success in our center at Lenox Hill Hospital.
+These procedures, while rarely offered worldwide, are routinely performed with great success by Dr. Alden at Lenox Hill Hospital.